-Under the corporate governance rules of the NYSE, we are required to maintain an audit committee consisting of at least three independent directors, each of whom is financially literate and one of whom has accounting or related financial management expertise.
+Under the corporate governance rules of , we are required to maintain an audit committee consisting of at least three independent directors, each of whom is financially literate and one of whom has accounting or related financial management expertise.

-Following the listing of our Class A ordinary shares on the NYSE, our audit committee will consist of Jennifer Ceran, Tanzeen Syed and Erez Shachar.
-Jennifer Ceran will serve as the chairperson of the audit committee.
-All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the corporate governance rules of the NYSE.
-Our board of directors has determined that Jennifer Ceran is an audit committee financial expert as defined by the SEC rules and has the requisite financial experience as defined by the corporate governance rules of the NYSE.
+Following the listing of our Class A ordinary shares on , our audit committee will consist of , , and . will serve as the chairperson of the audit committee.
+All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the corporate governance rules of .
+Our board of directors has determined that is an audit committee financial expert as defined by the SEC rules and has the requisite financial experience as defined by the corporate governance rules of .